App remarketing drives 50% more paying users

 In 2020, savvy app marketers are emphasizing not only the acquisition of new users to their apps, but also the re-engagement of their existing and lapsed ones through owned and paid channels.

 Poor user retention, deeper measurement, improved data-driven skills, and better segmentation tools are all leading causes behind this phenomenon.

-Judging purely from the increased share of retargeting conversions and the share of apps running retargeting, we can say that this activity has proven itself for most apps.
-In fact, between 2017 and 2019, the share of apps running retargeting has nearly doubled, while the share of conversions increased by more than 2.5 times.
-This year, 1 in 4 of all conversions are the result of app retargeting efforts.
+Judging from the share of remarketing conversions and the share of apps running remarketing campaigns, we can say that this activity has proven itself for most apps.

 A category breakdown yields the following:

 - Across all verticals, the average growth in the share of remarketing conversions from 2018 to 2020 was 14%.
 Notably, however, is Europe’s growth, with the share of conversions rising by 22% in 2020 compared to 2018.

 - The Finance vertical saw significant growth in conversions year over year, jumping by over 50% — this is especially interesting as the number of apps running remarketing campaigns has barely changed (+4% 2018 vs. 2020), meaning that the apps that use remarketing are doing it more YoY.

 - Shopping apps are the real stars of remarketing, experiencing the highest growth rates across the board, growing by more than 30% in the share of remarketing conversions.